 IP Authentication is the fact of linking a sip extension against a set of known IP's.
-Therefore, any call signaled to or from a given IP will be linked to a linked SIP account.
-IP Authentication is needed if you want to configure your PBX as a Class 4 PBX.
+Therefore, any call signalled to or from a given IP will be linked to a linked SIP account.
+IP Authentication is needed (not a must) if you want to configure your PBX as a Class 4 PBX.
 If you want to know more about the difference between Class 4 and Class 5, read the article I published some years ago in this blog.

 So, our scenario is our FusionPBX (pbx-b) is the carrier of another PBX (pbx-a).
 The pbx-a uses pbx-b as a carrier configured without registration (IP authenticated).
 Users register into pbx-a.
 When an outbound call is done, the user signals the authenticate INVITE to pbx-a, then pbx-a forwards the SIP INVITE without authentication.
 Finally, pbx-b forwards the INVITE to the upstream carrier.

 FusionPBX by default is shipped as a Class 5 PBX.
 You will need to do some web tuning to make it work as a Class 4 PBX.
 In this article, I will write about the SIP Authentication, which is one of the many steps you need to do.

 Configuring IP Authentication in a Multitenant FreeSWITCH (aka FusionPBX)